 Digital Dental X-rays

-Some people wonder if dental x-rays are safe because they expose the patient to radiation.
-Several factors and practices work together to make dental radiography safe.
-Dentists follow the ALARA principle, which stands for “As Low As Reasonably Achievable,” when obtaining radiographs.
-This radiation safety principle limits your exposure by incorporating the following techniques: use of the fastest image receptor (that is, the fastest film speed or digital speed); reduction in the size of the x-ray beam to the size of the image receptor whenever possible; use of proper exposure and processing techniques; use of leaded aprons and whenever possible, thyroid collars.
-To put things in perspective, you get more radiation exposure from a day in the sun than a set of digital dental x-rays.
+Some people wonder if dental X-rays are safe because they expose the patient to radiation.
+Dentists follow the ALARA principle, which stands for “As Low As Reasonably Achievable,” when obtaining X-rays.
+This radiation safety principle limits your exposure by incorporating the following techniques: use of the fastest image receptor (that is, the fastest film or digital speed); reduction of the size of the x-ray beam to the size of the image receptor whenever possible; use of proper exposures and processing techniques; use of leaded aprons and, whenever possible, thyroid collars.
+To put things in perspective, you get more radiation exposure from a day in the sun than you would from a full set of digital dental x-rays.